Steve Brown – GA2023 Scientific Symposium Australian Co-chair

 Diane Menzies is of Rongowhakaata, Aitanga a Mahaki; English and Scottish descent, living in Aotearoa New Zealand.
 A member of the ICOMOS-IFLA ISC on Cultural Landscapes, she leads their Indigenous Perspectives and Knowledge working group, and is a member of the ICOMOS NZ Māori committee.
 She received the ONZM for services to the environment and is a Past President and Secretary General of the International Federation of Landscape Architects.
 She is a Kahui Whetū member of Ngā Aho, the Māori designers’ network, and a trustee of the Landscape Foundation.

 Academic qualifications are in landscape architecture, horticulture, business management and mediation, and PhD in Resource Studies.
 Diane has worked for local and national government and served as a local government elected representative.
 She was a Commissioner for the NZ Environment Court and is now the director of Landcult Ltd. with interests in research for Māori, housing, cultural landscape and justice.

 Melissa Marshall – Australian Co-chair, CULTURE-NATURE JOURNEY Program

-Melissa Marshall is an archaeologist and GIS technician based at the Nulungu Research Institute, the University of Notre Dame Australia (Broome Campus).
-Here she is the Acting Director and an ECR Fellow.
-With a focus on rock art research, conservation and management, she has worked extensively across northern Australia for more than 20 years with Traditional Owners and Indigenous ranger teams, specialising in cultural heritage management.
+Melissa Marshall is the Director of the Nulungu Research Institute and holds an Industry-linked ECR Fellowship to investigate the collaborative management and conservation of rock art sites within the context of cultural landscapes.
+An archaeologist and GIS technician based on the Broome Campus of the University of Notre Dame Australia, Mel has been based in the Kimberley region for close to two decades, where her work is framed by Decolonising and Indigenous Methodologies.
+With a focus on rock art research, conservation and cultural heritage management, she has worked extensively across northern Australia for more than 20 years with Traditional Owners and Indigenous ranger teams.
 This culminated in successful completion of doctoral research through the Australian National University (2020), investigating current rock art conservation and management techniques through a decolonising lens as applied in the north of the country.
-Based in the Kimberley region for close to two decades, her work is framed by Decolonising and Indigenous Methodologies.

 Clemens Küpper – International Co-chair, CULTURE-NATURE JOURNEY Program